xanax/zx-graphics-converter/README.md

 zx-spectrum-interactive/
   ├─ zx_interactive.py         # Main Python script with the interactive GUI ├─ README.md                 # This file
-  ├─ requirements.txt          # Dependencies (if you choose to provide one) └─ LICENSE                   # Your chosen license

 ```

 - **`zx_interactive.py`**: The entire interactive logic, including: